stouffer/EvoGeoModules/manuscript/manuscript.md

 date: Oct.
 31, 2014
 ---

 **Coevolutionary dynamics act on both species and their interactions to drive the structure of ecological communities.
 It remains unclear, however, how the structure of communities at larger spatial scales either influences or is influenced by local coevolutionary processes, and how mechanisms acting at different scales feedback into one another.
 Most of these feedbacks are mediated by the structure of ecological interactions, *i.e.* how they are distributed within communities.
 Here we show that, though species interactions vary substantially over a continental gradient, the coevolutionary significance of individual interactions is maintained across different scales.
 Intriguingly, this also occurs despite the fact that community variation at the local scale tends to weaken or remove community-wide coevolutionary signal.
-When considered in terms of the interplay between coevolutionary theory and community ecology, our results demonstrate that interactions are locally relevant whereas overall community structure is most relevant at regional scales.
-Although it has been tempting so far to understand how coevolution relates to network structure, our results suggest that the way forward is to understand how network structure may affect coevolution over space instead.**
+When considered in terms of the interplay between coevolutionary theory and community ecology, our results demonstrate that individual interactions are locally relevant whereas the emerging structure of these interactions across many species only becomes relevant at regional scales. **

 Ecological interactions are capable of introducing strong selective pressures on the species involved; for example, lodgepole pines and red crossbills